 Blackhorse Lane Ateliers

 Making is everything at Blackhorse Lane.
 The brand evolved from a Walthamstow atelier renowned for keeping denim manufacturing in London alive, which explains its focus on treating machinists with the respect usually reserved for designers.
-‘Our factory is beautiful, we eat together, and the team is well paid and owns equity in the company,’ says Head of Digital & Marketing, David Giusti.
+‘Our factory is beautiful, we eat together, and the team is well paid and owns equity in the company,’ says head of Digital & Marketing, David Giusti.
 ‘We’re changing perceptions of what being a maker means.’
-This dedication to craftsmanship continues at a new Shoreditch store where, alongside their raw denim staples, lives a repair service and haberdashery offering all the hardware, selvedge and encouragement needed to create your own.
-The atelier has also unveiled a collaboration with Belstaff, on an elegant triptych of dark denim womenswear designs: jeans, a jacket and a tote bag.
+This dedication to craftsmanship continues at a new Shoreditch store where, alongside its raw denim staples, lives a repair service and haberdashery offering all the hardware, selvedge and encouragement needed to create your own.
+The atelier has also unveiled a collaboration with Belstaff, an elegant triptych of dark denim womenswear designs: jeans, a jacket and a tote bag.

 Hot on the heels of its sustainable activewear offering, LA brand Reformation continues to demonstrate its good jeans.
 The label’s recent capsule denim collection allows consumers to trace the full lifestyle of their jean purchase, from ’Farm to Butt’.
-Particularly peachy, Reformation is the first global brand to craft its denim pieces from Good Earth Cotton, the first Australia-based carbon positive cotton farm.
+Particularly peachy, Reformation is the first global brand to craft its denim pieces from Good Earth Cotton, the first Australia-based carbon-positive cotton farm.
 You can read more about its strides within eco-fashion in our comprehensive sustainable fashion guide.
-Jeans, including the utilitarain high-rise Carpenter cut, and the pocket detail wide leg Alyssa, feature scannable pigments, created by fellow Austalians Fibre Trace, which can be scanned to reveal the entire life cycle of their construction.
+Jeans, including the utilitarain high-rise ‘Carpenter’ cut, and the pocket detail wide leg ‘Alyssa’, feature scannable pigments, created by fellow Austalians Fibre Trace, which can be scanned to reveal the entire life cycle of their construction.
 Denim with do-good DNA.

 Craft-inspired patchwork designs continue to be a hit on the spring catwalks (see Dolce & Gabbana, Max Mara and Rokh), and in our wardrobes.
 Now, Arket has launched a spliced and diced denim collection that has sustainable credentials.
 Its denim series of skirts, tote bags, jackets and jeans is crafted using upcycled offcuts from Arket’s own recycling programme, in collaboration with I:Collect.
-The pieces have a bohemian Seventies feel, and should you have a soft spot for the designs, we suggest you settle into the collection’s offering of patchwork pillows too.
+The pieces have a bohemian 1970s feel, and should you have a soft spot for the designs, we suggest you settle into the collection’s offering of patchwork pillows too.

 Last autumn saw the launch of COS’ sustainable denim collection, and now the Scandinavian label has launched the latest iteration of its eco-aware offering.
 Timeless, classic and utterly versatile designs are prioritised, encouraging shoppers to keep them in their wardrobes for years to come, including loose leg, barrel cut, flared and skinny leg jeans.
 Men’s and women’s pieces in the offering have been crafted with either recycled or organic cotton, with attention placed on damage-free finishes, including rivet-free detailing.
 The label has also innovated in its colouring techniques, using natural dyes and materials, including hemp.

-Named after East London where her jeans are produced, and the vintage pieces reused in them, Anna Foster started E.L.V.
+Named after east London where her jeans are produced, and the vintage pieces reused in them, Anna Foster started E.L.V.
 Denim in response to throw-away consumerism’s influence on fashion.
-Saving used denim from landfill, she handpicks, deconstructs and splices together two pairs of discarded jeans to create her signature style, The Twin.
+Saving used denim from landfill, she handpicks, deconstructs and splices together two pairs of discarded jeans to create her signature style, ‘The Twin’.
 And the sustainable message is backed up with luxury-level expertise, reflected in a made-to-measure service at retail studio, Alex Eagle.
 ‘It’s about educating buyers that recycled products can be modern and sophisticated,’ says Foster.
 ‘They feel relevant while giving people the satisfaction that they’re helping the environment’.

 ‘When we worked out our values, and what things cost to produce, we realised that normal retail would make our clothes too expensive,’ explains Chris Lynd of Ullac.
-‘We want to create something ethical but accessible, and by not wholesaling we can do that’.
-Working exclusively with organic cotton, sustainable denim mills – like Candiani, and their traditional family-run factory near Bologna, comes with a hefty price tag.
-But by avoiding store mark-ups and selling exclusively through their online shop, and Hackney Downs studio, Ullac avoids passing the cost of buying into their ethical, genderless vision for workwear-inspired denim onto the customer.
+‘We want to create something ethical but accessible, and by not wholesaling we can do that.’
+Working exclusively with organic cotton, sustainable denim mills – like Candiani, and its traditional family-run factory near Bologna, comes with a hefty price tag.
+But by avoiding store mark-ups and selling exclusively through its online shop, and Hackney Downs studio, Ullac avoids passing the cost of buying into their ethical, genderless vision for workwear-inspired denim onto the customer.